Catering Insurance: What You Need & What It Costs

 - Use detailed BEOs that include safety notes and allergen callouts for every event

 A well-run operation with strong safety practices also earns lower insurance premiums over time as you build a claims-free history.
+Many insurers offer 5β15% premium discounts for businesses that can demonstrate formal safety programs and a clean claims record over three or more years.

 The Bottom Line